‘Weeping’ Virgin Mary statue under investigation

 LAS CRUCES, N.M.
 (AP) — The Las Cruces Catholic Diocese, the governing body of all Catholic churches in southern New Mexico, is investigating a statue of the Virgin Mary at a Hobbs church that appears to be shedding tears.

-The Las Cruces Sun-News reports parishioners say recently tears have streamed down the face of the statue at Our Lady of Guadalupe Catholic Church.
+Parishioners say recently tears have streamed down the face of the statue at Our Lady of Guadalupe Catholic Church, the Las Cruces Sun-News reported .
 The church has since become a destination for travelers to see what many have called a miracle.

+One person wrote on the church’s Facebook page that he drove from Denver to see the statue.

-Bishop Oscar Cantú says the diocese will first try to determine if the tears are a supernatural occurrence.
+The diocese will first try to determine if the tears are a supernatural occurrence, Bishop Oscar Cantu said.
 This part of the probe includes laboratory tests of the liquid believed to be tears, eyewitness interviews and scrutiny of possible natural causes, including human tampering.

 It is unclear how long the investigation will take to complete.